Euro 2020 hits and misses: Germany scrape through, Spain shine and Renato Sanches shows his quality for Portugal

 Likewise Dejan Kulusevski, the Juventus winger who came off the bench to set up Forsberg's second goal before providing the assist for Viktor Claesson's stoppage-time winner.
 This young talent has been used sparingly - typical Andersson - but he can turn a game.

 Expectations increased in Sweden after reaching the last eight of the 2018 World Cup and the brief return of Zlatan Ibrahimovic only added to the hype.
-But even in the striker's absence, only the Czech Republic stand in this team's way of another quarter-final.
+But even in the striker's absence, only Ukraine stand in this team's way of another quarter-final.

 "Today, I think maybe people think too much of us but I cannot do much about it," said Andersson in that pre-tournament interview.
 "We have to work hard, prepare really good, and I think maybe we can be as strong as we were during the World Cup.
 We will see."